Tuition & Financial Aid

 Investing in your future.

 A college education is an investment in your future.
 You commit your time, potential, and resources with the belief that the outcome is worth the cost.
 Taylor is committed to being a shareholder with you in this investment.
 Knowledgeable faculty, challenging programs, and a caring community are some of the ways we invest in your future.
 We are also committed to extending our financial resources to make your Taylor education a reality.

 Financial need is defined as the difference between a family's resources and the total cost of attending college.
 A family's resources, or Expected Family Contribution (EFC) is determined by the Free Application for Federal Student Aid (FAFSA), which must be filed each year by March 10.
 When evaluating a family's resources, there are several factors taken into consideration:

 - number of family members in college

-Last year our Financial Aid Office administered over 37 million dollars in financial aid (of which over 19 million were Taylor resources).
+Last year our Financial Aid Office administered more than $39 million in financial aid (of which more than $21 million were Taylor resources).
 We hope that the resources available here will help you determine what aid is available and how we can assist you in achieving a college education at Taylor.

 Additional scholarship resources and information can be found online at: